rachelponce/ChompSci/Sprint1.md

 As a **tutor**, I want to promote my services and any helpful resources I know of to a greater range of computer science students, so that I can have better exposure and be of great aid to many others who wish to receive help with their CISE courses.

+As a **club director**, I want to announce my club’s upcoming meetings, opportunities, and events in a place where I can reach the most Computer Science students.

+As a **recruiter**, I want to make announcements about positions I'm looking to fill and have my message reach as many Computer Science students as possible.